rbalsleyMSFT/IntuneScripts/ChangeIntunePrimaryUser/readme.md

 This script will either change the Intune primary user to the last logged on user, or remove the primary user altogether to devices in a specified Azure AD security group.

 # Problem
 Users are unable to use the Company Portal application to self-service install applications on their own.
-This is due to the current user not being the primary user of the device.
 Users can install apps via the Company Portal in one of two ways:

 1. User is the primary user as indicated in the device object in Intune
 2. There is no primary user assigned to the device object in Intune.
-The primary user in the Intune console on the device object will show up as None
+The primary user in the Intune console on the device object will show up as None.
+This type of configuration is considered a shared device configuration.
+A device is typically in this state if it's enrolled via a Provisioning Package or an Autopilot Self Deploying profile.

 # Primary User benefits
 Having a primary user has the following benefits